 OK!
 Let GO!

-3 years ago, today, I relinquished all my responsibilities at Tea Talk and left it in the hands of 3 capable ladies.
+Several years ago, I relinquished all my responsibilities at Tea Talk and left it in the hands of 3 capable ladies.
 The relinquishing of my responsibilities were challenging, not because there were not any capable persons to hand my responsibilities over to but because I was still holding on tightly to what I had spent many years dreaming and many tears building.

 Not until my dear friend and beloved brother, Presley asked me a question.
 Presley always has questions for me.
 Usually, I don't have answers for him and so I often ask him the same question he asked me.
 However, that time, I could not not have an answer for him because the question was about me.
 He asked pointedly: "Are you worried about leaving Tea Talk?"
 It took me a day or two before I could give Presley an answer.
 And not just an answer, but an honest answer.
 A less than honest answer would betray our friendship.